Mugilan-Codes/placements-api/README.md

 ### TODO

+- Caching using Redis.
+- use express-rate-limit & express-slow-down
 - Create website for admin
 - Deploy using AWS EC2 container and use Amazon SES with it
 - Handle Errors efficiently.
 Use loggers like `winston`